© 2023 Monica Schauffler Website Design by IndigoArtDesign.com

 I painted this small painting for a This Century Art Gallery fundraiser.
 I was attempting to create a highly realistic painting of these Bartlett pears.

-Dixie lives at the top of a mountain in the redwood forest above Santa Cruz.
-Her house is simple and rustic and I found many details that inspired me there.
+Dixie used to live at the top of a mountain in the redwood forest above Santa Cruz.
+Her house was simple and rustic and I found many details that inspired me there.
 There is just something magical about being surrounded by redwood trees.

 The primary colors of this flower arrangement caught my eye.
 This was an experiment creating a collage using handmade Japanese papers.